akcansoft/Pixel-Color/README.md

 ## Installation

-Download [Download Pixel Color v1.0](https://github.com/akcansoft/Pixel-Color/blob/main/pixel%20color%20v1.0.exe) to your Windows PC and run.
+Download exe file to your Windows PC and run.
+No installation required.

 ## Source Code